ralphjsmit/filament/docs/14-upgrade-guide.md

 <Aside variant="tip">
     The `filament/upgrade` package includes a command to help you move panel resources and clusters to the new directory structure, which is the default in v4:

     ```bash
+    php artisan filament:upgrade-directory-structure-to-v4 --dry-run
+    ```

+    The `--dry-run` option will show you what the command would do without actually making any changes.
+If you are happy with the changes, you can run the command without the `--dry-run` option to apply the changes:

+    ```bash
     php artisan filament:upgrade-directory-structure-to-v4